megananne/online-cook-book/README.md

 recipe, as well as having the option to change the rating or adding a rating when adding a new recipe.
 One of the final features i added to this project is the 'recipe of the week', i had a lot of empty space on my homepage which was making the footer rise up.
 I did not liek the way the footer was not stuck to the bottom of the page so i decided to make a recipe of the week section where me as the adminstartor would change the recipe of the week weekly.
 This is a just an extra design feature to attract more users top my website.
 I also thought it was a good idea to add icons next to each input or checkbox fields to add a little more design to the pages as most of the website is data presented differently.
+I decided near to submitting this project to not use the search bar as i already had a sections dropdown which allowed the user to search for a recipe by its section name (e.g. 'Meat & Poultry').

 ## Features Left to Implement